 To find the Top Conversion Path report,

 Conversions > Multi-Channel Funnels > Top Conversion Path

 Ruslan Shogenov mainly uses the "Acquisition" report and everything that this report includes: Google Ads, Google Marketing Platform, Google Search Console, etc.

 "But my favorite reports in Google Analytics are the "Assisted conversions" and "Top conversion paths" reports - this data is also necessary to understand which traffic sources affect user decision more, and how many interactions the user needs to complete the target action.
 Using this data, we can improve communication with a specific audience."

 - Ruslan Shogenov, Product Marketing Manager for SEO toolkit at SEMrush

 Ruslan Shogenov believes that to make the right decision on the efficiency of a particular channel or type of communication; you need to aggregate and analyze all available information.

 "I try to look at various metrics to make the right decisions; for example, analyzing the effectiveness of a display or video ad, you have to look not only at the click-through conversions but also the view-through conversions and analyze user behavior and the number of interactions with your product."

-Because of the fierce online competition, you need to maintain an effective business strategy with the help of top digital marketing companies.
-And by tracking important metrics that cover all business aspects with Google Analytics, you can monitor the effectiveness of your online marketing strategies, user experience, device functionality, and onsite content.
-When you identify any issues that the site might have, implement the solutions immediately, and ultimately increase the conversions.
+To survive the fierce online competition, you need to have an effective digital marketing strategy.
+By tracking essential metrics that cover all business aspects with Google Analytics, you can monitor the effectiveness of your online marketing strategies, user experience, device functionality, and onsite content.
 Learn to analyze informative Google Analytics graphs and make a breakthrough in the competitive digital marketplace!
+When you identify any issues, the site might have, implement the solutions immediately and ultimately increase the conversions.